ghodulik95/chromebook-nautilus-desktop/README.md

    - Confirm the top-row keys work as expected.
    - Test gestures, brightness, and Bluetooth audio if you configured them.

-For more in-depth instructions and caveats, consult the detailed sections of this README.
+For more in-depth instructions, see the next section.

 ---
 <a name="installation"></a>